Retail Marketing: 4 ways to boost impact of digital signage using beacons

 What are beacons?

 Beacons are Bluetooth transmitters that can push notifications to the Android and iOS devices in proximity, without an app.
 Beacons are used by businesses for various purposes like proximity marketing, indoor navigation, asset tracking, proximity payments etc. Retail has been one of the earliest adopters of beacon technology and it continues to grow in terms of the use-cases and deployments.
-75% of the retailers in U.S. were already using beacons in Q4 2017.
+75% of the retailers in the U.S. were already using beacons in Q4 2017.

 Why is it profitable to use beacons in digital signages?